chrisseaton/chrisseaton.github.io/truffleruby/index.md

 # Blog Posts and Articles

+*   [Low Overhead Polling For Ruby](low-overhead-polling/).
+How can Ruby check for interruptions without a branch?

 *   [Top 10 Things To Do With GraalVM](tenthings/).
 What does GraalVM actually do?

 *   [Ruby Objects as C Structs and Vice Versa](structs/).
 How you can use Ruby objects as if they were C structs and C structs as if they were Ruby objects.